xapian/xapian-gsoc-proposal/proposal.rst

 	- Install and test the newly uploaded package into virtualenv with different version of Python
+	- Discuss the credentials and register at pypi.org for twine upload as the uploaded generation archive remains temporary
 	- Test and fix bugs (if any)
-	- Discuss the credentials and register at pypi.org for twine upload as the uploaded generation archive remains temporary
+		- Testing requires significant amount of time here

 Week 12: August 12 - August 18

-	- Finally, execution of "pip install xapian" into the virtualenv with different versions
+	- Finally, execution of "pip install xapian" into the virtualenv
-	- Documentation of PyPI package
+	- Documentation of the PyPI package
+		- Good documentation with proper usage examples needs significant time.

 Final Evaluations: August 19 - August 26